-Although feline urethral obstruction has similar symptoms with the first two mentioned diseases, an FUO may threaten your cat’s life.
+Although feline urethral obstruction has similar symptoms to the first two mentioned diseases, an FUO may threaten your cat’s life.

-With a FUO, your cat will have trouble excreting poisons from the kidneys due to the inability to urinate.
-As the poisons build up in the bloodstream, the kidneys of your cat may fail to work, which might end up with death.
+With an FUO, your cat will have trouble excreting poisons from the kidneys due to the inability to urinate.
+As the poisons build up in the bloodstream, the kidneys of your cat may fail to work, which might end up in death.

-In addition to urinary issues, you could face with other diseases if your cat goes to litter box frequently, such as constipation.
+In addition to urinary issues, you could face other diseases if your cat goes to the litter box frequently, such as constipation.